chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 ### Max Shards

-The max shards is the number of the shards which should be patched to run the data life cycle.
-If the client run and compliance data lifecycle is set to  30 days, the max shards should be 1000.
-Patch the following configuration in the `.toml` file to set the max shards data lifecycle.
+The max shards are the number of shards that should be patched to run the data life cycle.
+If the client runs and the compliance data lifecycle is set to  30 days, the max shards should be 1000.
+Patch the following configuration in the `.toml` file to fix the max shards data lifecycle.

 ```bash
 [opensearch]